RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 Plugin.led.Led1 = 1
 ```

 **N.B.:** The configurations below use wminput in "daemon mode" (with the -d command line switch), which causes it to constantly poll for Wii Remotes until it finds them.
 If you have separate Bluetooth and wifi hardware or otherwise don't suffer severely from interference (or just don't plan to use wifi), this is the most convenient behavior.
 However, if you do see poor wifi performance during heavy Bluetooth activity this can become a problem, particularly when you disconnect a Wii Remote (either manually or via loss of battery power), because wminput will hammer away attempting to reconnect and likely kill or at least significantly hamper your wifi connection.
-If you are in this situation, you may wish to use -q command line switch **instead** of -d.
+If you are in this situation, you may wish to use the -q command line switch **instead** of -d.
 This will cause wmimput to attempt to connect for a short period before giving up, and it will never attempt to reconnect by itself.

 #### Quick and Dirty Wiimote Configuration (Option A)